2021 Facebook leak: Instagram's effects on teenagers

-The Files show that Facebook (now Meta) has been conducting internal research of how Instagram affects young users for the past three years.
+The Files show that Facebook (now Meta) had been conducting internal research of how Instagram affects young users since 2018.
 While the findings point to Instagram being harmful to a large portion of young users, teenage girls were among the most harmed.
 Researchers within the company reported that "we make body issues worse for one in three teenage girls".
 Furthermore, internal research revealed that teen boys were also affected by negative social comparison, citing 14% of boys in the US in 2019.
 Instagram was concluded to contribute to problems more specific to its app use, such as social comparison among teens.
 Facebook published some of its internal research on September 29, 2021, saying these reports mischaracterized the purpose and results of its research.